ECEntrics/Concordia/docker/README.md

 ### Application

 The Dockerfile provided in the path `./concordia-application` builds the application for production and serves the resulting build using an nginx server.
-Dockerfile contains two useful stages, described in the table bellow.
+Dockerfile contains two useful stages, described in the table below.

 | Stage name | Entrypoint | Usage |
 | --- | --- | --- |